gitgitaway/MMM-MyTeams-LeagueTable/README.md

 # How to add your teams national league

 **For further details of the relevant URL and show league codes for most major leagues** See [bbcLeaguePages.md](./documentation/bbcLeaguePages.md)
-If its not listed search the BBC Sports pages for your league or use a local site.
+If its not listed search the BBC Sports web pages for your league or use a local site.
 - Add the league code to the config file under "League Options".
 - You will need to create a new translation file for your language if its not already included.
 See translations/en.json for an example.
 - Add the league name to the translations file you created above.